BaohaoLiao/LUFFY/ExGRPO/README.md

 python prepare_train.py --dataset_name Elliott/Openr1-Math-46k-8192 --output_file openr1.parquet
 ```

+> **Note**: Although we utilize the OpenR1 data, only the question field is used in RLVR.
+The ExGRPO data processing pipeline does not incorporate the external R1 trajectory during training.

 ## Training

 We provide an example script to train ExGRPO on 46k-subset of OpenR1-Math-220k.
 You can run the following command to train: